 ✔️ Higher motivation of learners

-When questions are answered directly and content is more understandable, course participants feel supported.
-Courses then feel less like a “duty” and more like a genuine help for everyday work.
+When questions are answered immediately and content is more understandable, participants feel supported.
+Courses then feel less like a "duty" and more like a genuine help for everyday work.

 ✔️ Scalability for large teams

-AI is available at any time and does not take more time when 50 or 500 people learn simultaneously.
+AI is available at all times and does not take more time when 50 or 500 people learn at the same time.
 This makes corporate learning more predictable – and cheaper.

-How companies can start with AI - pragmatic and without complex IT projects
+How companies can start using AI – pragmatically and without complex IT projects

 Many decision-makers within a company immediately think of extensive IT system integrations when introducing AI tools.
-In practice, however, it is often sufficient to start small first and observe for a while how the use of AI features feels in reality and how much acceptance it finds among users.
+However, in practice, it is often sufficient to start small first and observe for a while how the use of AI features feels in real time and how much acceptance it finds among users.

 Here are three realistic entry points: